 Making Beeswax Candles with Essential Oils for Christmas

-You can use individual seasonal scents, such as a cinnamon or vanilla or you can make your own seasonal blends using a combination of oils.
-Alternately, you can also use pre-made holiday blends.
+When making beeswax candles to give away as gifts during the Holiday season you can use individual seasonal scents, such as cinnamon or vanilla or you can make your own seasonal blends using a combination of oils.
+Alternatively, you can also use pre-made holiday blends.

-Some scents that are just perfect for the holiday season include:
+These scents are perfect for the holiday season:

-Add Some Festive Holiday Touches to Your Homemade Beeswax Candles
+Add Some Festive Holiday Touches to Your Homemade Christmas Candles

 If you plan to use these candles to decorate your home for the holidays or give as holiday gifts, then you may wish to add embellishments.
 Some easy ways to add a bit of holiday decorating style:

-Homemade candle gifts are quick, easy and fun to make.
-You can try this project with your children while supervising use of the stove of course.
-This type of natural, homemade gift from the heart makes a perfect holiday present for family, friends, and even school teachers, sitters, child care providers and bus drivers.
+Homemade candle gifts are quick, easy, and fun to make.
+You can try this project with your children while supervising the use of the stove of course.
+This type of natural, homemade gift from the heart makes a perfect holiday present for family, friends, and even school teachers, sitters, child care providers, and bus drivers.

 Disclaimer: This information is not intended to serve as medical advice.
 Please consult your physician before using essential oils.
 See Full Disclaimer here.